 Deciding the Best Co Witness Sights for You

-When choosing a suitable co witnessing sight, you must first understand your needs.
+When choosing a suitable co witnessing sight, our findings show that you must first understand your needs.
 The best option will rely mostly on your preference and shooting technique, but it is also paramount that you match your co witness sights to your firearm and how you use it.